urbanairship/techladder/ce.md

 **Management Equivalent**: _n/a_

-Approx. 1+ years of experience on CE team or equivalent

 ### Domain Knowledge

 Competent in one or more Urban Airship core problem domains: e.g., web, mobile, data, etc.; familiar with object-oriented design, testing, and core development tools; able to work independently on basic projects.
 Knows how to collaborate with engineering and product to decide how a problem should be solved, and can take on bug-fixing tasks in our core products with some supervision.